carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-deprecated-headers.rst

 ============================

 Some headers from C library were deprecated in C++ and are no longer welcome in C++ codebases.
+Some have no effect in C++.
 For more details refer to the C++ 14 Standard [depr.c.headers] section.

-This check replaces C standard library headers with their C++ alternatives.
+This check replaces C standard library headers with their C++ alternatives and removes redundant ones.

 Improtant note: the Standard doesn't guarantee that the C++ headers declare all the same functions in the global namespace.
 The check in its current form can